 Straddling the line between Condado (the chic district where some of San Juan's trendiest hotels and restaurants are) and Santurce (a Bohemian, blue-collar neighborhood with a distinctly local feel) is Club Kronos.
 Complete with laser lights, a large dance floor, and minimal decor, it's all about the music and the crowd here.

 To get here: The club is located on 192 Segara Street, close to the Baldorioty de Castro Expressway that leads to San Juan from the airport.
 It's an easy cab ride from most hotels in Isla Verde and Condado.

-To make a night of it: Club Kronos isn't too far from one of my favorite hangouts: La Plaza del Mercado, or La Placita.
+To make a night of it: Club Kronos isn't too far from La Plaza del Mercado, or La Placita.
 This square is a market by day but on weekends and Thursday nights, it becomes an open-air party, with restaurants and bars enjoying a lively trade.
 Dine at one of the many great options here, and chill out until you're ready to hit the club.

 03 of 03